shariq1989/cookbook/content/recipe/bbq-drumsticks.md

 +++
-title = "BBQ Chicken Drumsticks" date = "2021-04-12"
+title = " The Best BBQ Chicken Drumstick Recipe" date = "2021-04-12"
 description = "We love get-togethers with family and friends, and these BBQ chicken drumsticks are a perfect addition to any cookout, picnic, or backyard gathering.
 I prepare them with a homemade rub, and they are made in the oven or on the grill for moist and juicy drumsticks every time.
 I hope you enjoy this recipe for BBQ chicken drumsticks." tags = [